Cosium/zabbix_zfs-on-linux/README.md

 Once you have added the template, restart zabbix-agent so that it will load the new userparameters.

 # Customization of alert level by server
-This template includes macros to define when the triggers will fire.
+This template includes macros to define when the "low disk spaces" type triggers will fire.

 By default, you will find them on the macro page of this template:
 ![macros](images/macros.png)